OWASP/www-policy/operational/events.md

 ## Community

-Some primary drivers for OWASP events are that they should be fun, appsec related, and safe to attend.
+Some primary drivers for OWASP events are that they should be fun, AppSec related, and safe to attend.
 Therefore, we require organizers of all event types, including OWASPx, to adhere to OWASP’s Code of Conduct and Event Code of Conduct.

 ### OWASP Code of Conduct